nachozullo/starwars-app/README.md

 - Do not develope any backend code
 - If you make any assumptions, take note of them in the README, so we can better understand your decisions.
 - We are open for questions if you have any doubts

+### Assumptions / Considerations

+- Use local storage for implementing `My galactic team`

+- Characters filters cannot be combined because of the API.
+There is no simple way to search characters by specie, name, planet AND starship.
+SWAPI provides only name filter in /people resource.
+I would prefer the API to have more query params to search in /people resource.

+- When filtering by planet, specie or starship first the corresponded resource are fetched (planet, specie or starship) and then characters are fetched because the API is not denormalized.
+For example a planet has an array of people urls.
+This generates a high amount of request to the api.

+### Run the project

+Install dependencies:

+### `npm install`

+Add `.env` file with this content:

+`REACT_APP_API_URL=https://swapi.dev/api`

+Start the project:

+### `npm start`